-LOTS ROAD GROUP
+LOTS ROAD GROUP OF PORTRAITISTS

 I'm a founding member of the Lots Road Group of portrait artists who met while studying at The Heatherley School of Fine Art in Lots Road, Chelsea.
 Our motto sums up our ethos: Our portraits.
 Your story.
 We believe we are unique in combining words and pictures in our annual exhibitions and catalogues to deepen the experience and understanding of our work.
 Past exhibitions – see below.
 Watch this space for news of next exhibition.